ISG-Siegen/RecSys-Algorithm-Selection-Ranking-Implicit-LBR/readme.md

 ## Meta-Dataset for NDCG@10

-This is what the meta-dataset looks like for the NDCG@10 metric.
+This is the meta-dataset for the NDCG@10 metric.
 The first twelve columns contain the meta-features and the remaining columns contain the algorithm performances in NDCG@10.
+The integer in the name of each algorithm is the ID of the hyperparameter configuration of that algorithm.
+Refer to `algorithm_config.py` for the hyperparameters.
 The content of this file is stored in `algorithm_selection/metaset_NDCG@10`.
 The meta-datasets for other metrics are also stored there.